3 Tips to Maximize Debit Card Interchange Revenue

 Maximizing interchange revenue can make a significant impact on your institution’s bottom line.
 The following steps will point you in the right direction.
 They will incentivize customer behavior, build customer relationships and increase revenue.

 Clear measurements of customer behavior are needed to improve your institution’s interchange income performance.
 Effective benchmarking and the tracking of key performance indicators inform you of gaps to fill.
-A careful recording of the following can guide you to maximize interchange revenue:
+A careful recording of penetration, active rate and usage can guide you to maximize interchange revenue.

-• Penetration: the number of accounts eligible for cards compared to the number that have them.
+Penetration refers to the number of accounts eligible for cards compared to the number that have them.
 If there is a disparity between these two numbers, you should promote card use to a wider range of customers.
+Incentive programs like discounts or cashback can help motivate customers to take advantage of card offers.
+Further, consider having a simple application and onboarding process to reduce friction when opening a new card.

-• Active Rate: the number of cards used in a given period.
+As a measure of the number of cards used in a given period, active rate is another good indicator of performance.
 If customers do not use active cards, consider why.
 These trends can help you understand customer needs, use cases and outreach opportunities.
+Using data analytics, you can segment customers based on spending to target them with communications promoting specific card benefits that are most attractive to their lifestyle.

-• Usage: the number of income-generating transactions on a given account.
+Usage represents the number of income-generating transactions on a given account.
 When examining usage figures, consider growth opportunities.
 Perhaps cardholders need more reason to use them or you have customers inclined to purchase other products.
+Using usage-based promotions either year-round or for a limited time can help drive transactions as customers seek the benefit.

 Make the Most Out of Your Networks